towolf/towolf.github.com/docs/PsychTests/FitConeFundamentalsTest.markdown

 Note from DHB.
 My conclusion after spending some time with this is that the best current approach, in the context of the CIE fundamentals, is to use the StockmanSharpe nomogram and its nominal lambdaMax values.
-The fit to the 2\-degree CIE fundamentals is not perfect, but it is pretty good.
-I think the deviations between what is produced by the nominal nomogram fit are probaby small compared with our certainty about the fundamentals \(this is just intuition, but for example the deviations are small compared to those between the Stockman\-Sharpe and Smith\-Pokorny fundamentals\).
+The fit to the 2-degree CIE fundamentals is not perfect, but it is pretty good.
+I think the deviations between what is produced by the nominal nomogram fit are probaby small compared with our certainty about the fundamentals \(this is just intuition, but for example the deviations are small compared to those between the Stockman-Sharpe and Smith-Pokorny fundamentals\).
 One could try to develope a better nomogram, for example by taking the ser/ala polymorphism explicitly into account when fitting it, but I'm not sure that would win if one wants to keep the convenient assumption of constant photopigment